 While I generally serve my children whole foods, I also make room for treats.
 Sometimes I make them myself, such as low carb chocolate chip cookies or Keto Brownies, the added benefit being I can put as many good ingredients in as I like.

 There is an added challenge for parents with a healthy eating agenda: SCHOOL!
 Like they say, what happens in school stays in school.
 I don't ask my kids what they chose for their school lunch - whatever it was, they'll live.

 Here are some ideas for nourishing (see, I used it again!) sugar free snacks that will help everyone bridge the time until food's on the table.

 Sugar free snacks for kids

-- smoothies: we make a LOT of those here.
-Try banana/blueberries/yoghurt/flax seeds/cinnamon for a filling combination, frozen banana/100% dark chocolate powder/milk for chocoholics or my kid’s favourite, Green Pina Colada Smoothie.
+smoothies: we make a LOT of those here.
+Try banana/blueberries/yoghurt/flax seeds/cinnamon for a filling combination, frozen banana/100% dark chocolate powder/milk for chocoholics or this Green Keto smoothie.

 This is how you make the Crispy Kale Chips: